In this article, you’ll learn what is Hydro power plant? Its Diagram, Layout, Working, Types, Advantages, and Disadvantages are all explained.

-In this type of plants, the main power plant is always required and hydro power plant works as secondary plant and shares the load of two to three hours.
+In these types of plants, the main power plant is always required and hydro power plant works as a secondary plant and shares the load of two to three hours.
 In case of runoff river hydro plants with poundage, a large pound is essential and extensive seasonal storage is usually provided.

 These power plants have large seasonal storage and relatively high heads and are likely to be located on small watersheds.
 They store the water during off-peak period and supply during peak periods on the top of the load curve.
 The load factor of peak load plants is considerably low compared with baseload plants.

 A runoff river may be classified into two types: